LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 > The Revenant and His Legacy.
 >> - As Evonor Essora, now Lire, roams the lands in search of Selenor, the man who gave Anamerie her second chance, his path takes him through a bustling coastal port in Andoran.
 >> - There, amidst the cacophony of street vendors and the crashing of waves, he encounters a presence that stops him in his tracks.
->> - A young half-elf woman—bold and sharp-witted—moves through the crowd with a grace that seems achingly familiar.
+>> - Ellene, a young half-elf woman—bold and sharp-witted—moves through the crowd with a grace that seems achingly familiar.
->> - When her eyes briefly meet his, Gremory is struck by a pang of recognition.
+>> - When her eyes briefly meet his, "Lire" is struck by a pang of recognition.
 >> - Something in her gaze, a mischievous light and a spark of defiance, reminds him of Anamerie.
 >> - Unbeknownst to both Lire and Ellene, she is a distant descendant of their only child, born in secret and left behind after their tragic deaths.